pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

       calls appendSearchTool

-          calls buildSearchTool, builds a html Form node, with an text input field and submit button adds searchTool Form as a the first child element of $node's parent element
+          calls buildSearchTool, builds a html Form node called, 'searchTool' with an text input field and submit button adds the searchTool Form
+           as a the first child element of the parent of the $node

       adds KEYUP event handler to the search input field

-          as text is typed into search input field each of $node's child nodeSearch element textContent field is compared with the search input any that match are set with an  ID attribute of search-result any that do not match are hidden previous page links are removed
-          with the enter key or clicking submit ....

-        $node, modified or not, is passed to append

-            in which appendPageLinks() is used to add as many corresponding pagelinks 1 pagelink for every 10 search results the first 10 are shown as page 1

-              with initial call to runSearchTool displays and paginates all $node's child elements

-              when there are search results, a search results flag is set to true then $node child elements with ID of search-result view is paginated

-              hitting return or clicking submit with a blank search input field, reset the view back to all $node's child elements paginated
+          same as submitting search input...
+          doing with each char of text  typed

       adds SUBMIT handler to the search-tool form

-          prevent default is set tp keep html dom from being refreshed with original view of html page

           captures search input
-          if search input is not blank or is not empty hides all child elements of $node passed, adding style="display:none;" attribute removes pagination links
+          if search input is entered..
+            hides all child elements of $node passed, removes pagination links
             iterates through $node child elements
                 if any child elements containing search input text are set with an attribute id of search-result

-          appendPageLinks links is called to display and paginate search results
+          appendPageLinks links is called...
+            to display and paginate search results

           after search results displayed,

-            a reset hint is displayed under the search input and submit button once reset, the hint no longer displays

-            a new search, clears previous search results and clears search result page links

-          submitting blank, or empty, search resets to original view of $node with corresponding page links
+          submitting blank or empty search input
+           resets to original view of $node with corresponding page links

 # FUNCTION DETIAL appendPageLinks():

       appendPageLinks() function,
-        adds the pagination functionality for selected html elements child elements
+        adds the pagination functionality
+         for selected html elements child elements

           calls hideItems(), to hides all the child elements takes a $node as required argument
-            a style attribute of display:none is dynamically added to each child element returns the $node
+            a style attribute of display:none is added to each child element returns the $node

           calls showPage(), to show child elements for a given page takes a $node as required argument
             calls other smaller functions to...
-              calc how many pages needed for all $node child elements set index and maxIndex for iterating through $node's child elements for the each of $node's child elements any that have ID of search-result
+              calc how many pages needed for all $node child elements set index and maxIndex for iterating through child elements for the each of $node's child elements any that have ID of search-result
-                 for the specified page
+                 for the specified page of elements
-                  remove the style attribute of display:none from the child element returns the $node
+                  remove the style attribute of display:none
+              returns the $node

+          calls createPageLinks(),
-          calls createPageLinks(), to create the html elements for a given number of page links takes a lengthOfArray, pageToShow and itemsPerPage as required elements returns a ul html element, with a set of li elements each li element, contains an anchor tag with a href link to each page
+          to create the html elements for a given number of page links takes a lengthOfArray, pageToShow and itemsPerPage
+              returns a ul html element, with a set of li elements each li element,
+                  contains an anchor tag with a href link to each page

-          adds an event listener for each page link... each event listener as a handler function that ... removes the current page links and their respective event listeners and calls the appendPageLinks() function, passing $node, setting pageToSho to the pageLink clicked on.. as well as the itemsPerPage
+          adds an event listener for each page link... each event listener as a handler function that ... removes the current page links
+                and their respective event listeners
+              and calls the appendPageLinks() function, passing $node, setting pageToShow to the pageLink clicked on.. as well as the itemsPerPage
-              and whether or not $node is being filter with search results
+                 and whether or not $node is being filtered with search results

 # JS src code

-        js/searchContent-plugin.js
+        js/searchContent.js
-            - src for the runSearchTool() function
+            - src for the runSearchTool() and content filtering functions

-        js/pagination-plugin.js
+        js/pagination.js
-            - src for the pagination-plugin(), and appendPageLinks() functions
+            - src for the pagination(), appendPageLinks()... and other pagination functions

 # CSS styling of elements for appendPageLinks():